 At least one PPI lawsuit has been filed in the Middle District of Louisiana, according to the Motion for Transfer, and there are no other MDLs are currently underway in the jurisdiction.
 As such, the venue is appropriate to manage the litigation.
 Plaintiffs have also proposed the District of New Jersey, the Southern District of Illinois, the District of Kansas or the Western District of Louisiana as potential alternative jurisdictions for the MDL.

 Do I Have a Proton Pump Inhibitor Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in PPI lawsuits.
 We are handling individual litigation nationwide and currently accepting new kidney injury cases in all 50 states.

-Free (Drug) Class Action Lawsuit Evaluation: Again, if you were injured by PPI side effects, you should contact our law firm immediately.
+Free Case Evaluation: Again, if you were injured by PPI side effects, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.